au-ts/lionsos_docs/content/docs/components/io.md

 * I<sup>2</sup>C
 * Block

+The design and goals of sDDF can be found [here](https://trustworthy.systems/projects/drivers/sddf-design.pdf).

 ## Higher-level clients

 In general, anything higher-level than a virtualiser that is a generic client is provided by LionsOS.